crate/crate-tutorials/docs/generate-time-series/go.rst

     }

 Then in the ``main`` function of your script, create an infinite loop that gets the latest ISS position and inserts the data into the database.
-You also have some basic error handling, in case either the API query or the CrateDB operation fails.
-The script sleeps for 5 seconds after each sample.
-Accordingly, the time series data will have a *resolution* of 5 seconds.
-If you wish to change this resolution, you may want to configure your script differently.

-Don't forget to import the `time`_ package.

 .. code-block:: js